Peregrine Moncreiffe of that Ilk

 The Hon.
-Peregrine David Euan Malcolm Hay, later Moncreiffe of that Ilk, Baron of Easter Moncreiffe and Chief of Clan Moncreiffe (born 16 February 1951), is the second son of Sir Iain Moncreiffe of that Ilk, 11th Baronet Moncreiffe and Diana Denyse Hay, 23rd Countess of Errol.
+Peregrine David Euan Malcolm Moncreiffe, later Moncreiffe of that Ilk, Baron of Moncreiffe and Easter Moncreiffe and Chief of Clan Moncreiffe (born 16 February 1951), is the second son of Sir Iain Moncreiffe of that Ilk, 11th Baronet Moncreiffe and Diana Denyse Hay, 23rd Countess of Erroll.
 He is also the younger brother of Sir Merlin Sereld Victor Gilbert Hay, 12th Baronet Moncreiffe, 24th Earl of Erroll and Chief of Clan Hay.

 Biography

 He was educated at Eton and Christ Church, Oxford.
-While at Christ Church he rowed for Oxford at number 7 in the 1972 Boat Race; this was a bleak period for Oxford and his crew lost by nine and a half lengths.
+While at Christ Church he rowed for Oxford at number 7 in the 1972 Boat Race.
 He became an investment banker and later became a Freeman of the City of London and a Liveryman of the Worshipful Company of Fishmongers.

 He is a Member of the Royal Company of Archers.
 He also served as Slains Pursuivant from 1970 until his mother's death in 1978.
-He became Chief of Clan Moncreiffe and the feudal Baron of Easter Moncreiffe, Perthshire (the Clan's seat) in 1998 upon the death of his cousin, Miss Elizabeth Moncreiffe of that Ilk, the previous Chief (1985–1998).
-He was recognized as "Moncreiffe of that Ilk" by the Lord Lyon King of Arms and granted arms by the Court of the Lord Lyon on 11 January 2001; in Scotland, only his eldest brother would have arms by inheritance.
+He became Chief of Clan Moncreiffe and the Baron of Moncreiffe in the Baronage of Scotland, Perthshire (the Clan's seat) in 1997 upon the death of his cousin, Elisabeth Moncreiffe of Moncreiffe, the previous Chief (1985–1997).
+He was recognised as "Moncreiffe of that Ilk" by the Lord Lyon King of Arms and granted arms by the Court of the Lord Lyon on 11 January 2001; in Scotland, only his eldest brother would have arms by inheritance.

 He married Miranda Mary Fox-Pitt (born 29 December 1968) younger daughter of Mervyn Fox-Pitt and a descendant of General Augustus Pitt Rivers on 27 July 1988.
-They have the following issue:
+They have the following children: